 Internet Equipment Options in Palo Alto

-Most internet providers in Palo Alto offer the option to rent a modem and WiFi router for $10-15 per month or use your own compatible equipment.
+Most internet providers in Palo Alto offer the option to rent a modem.
+WiFi router for $10-15 per month or use your own compatible equipment.
 Purchasing your own modem and router costs $140-250 upfront but saves $120-180 annually in rental fees, paying for itself within 12-18 months.
 Check your provider's compatible equipment list before purchasing to ensure the modem supports your plan speed and technology type.

 For homes in Palo Alto larger than 1,500 square feet or with multiple floors, a mesh WiFi system provides better coverage than a single router.
 Mesh systems like Google Nest WiFi, Eero, and TP-Link Deco use multiple access points to blanket your home with consistent signal.
 If your home has coaxial wiring from previous cable TV service, a MoCA adapter can create a wired backbone between access points for even better performance without running new Ethernet cables.